Towards Mitigating Hallucinations in Large Vision-Language Models by Refining Textual Embeddings: Introduction

-We hypothesize that a fundamental source of hallucinations in LVLMs arises from the prevailing architectural paradigm in which the visual information is appended as embeddings (typically extracted using frozen pre-trained visual encoders) to the input sequence of a pre-trained LLM (Fig.~\ref{fig:introduction}, top).
-This fused input is then pass to the model and fine-tune on large-scale vision-language datasets, such as image/video captioning, and VQA \citep{lin2023video, he2024efficient, Maaz2023VideoChatGPT}, etc. While this approach offers modularity, data efficiency, and leverages the strong language generation capabilities of LLMs, it introduces a structural asymmetry: the LLM backbone, trained solely on text, remains inherently biased toward language-driven reasoning \citep{an2025mitigating, arif2025paint}.
+We hypothesize that a fundamental source of hallucinations in LVLMs arises from the prevailing architectural paradigm in which the visual information is appended as embeddings to the textual embeddings of a pre-trained LLM (Fig.~\ref{fig:introduction}, top).
+This fused input is then passed to the model and fine-tuned on large-scale vision-language datasets, such as image/video captioning, and Visual Question Answer (VQA) \citep{lin2023video, he2024efficient, Maaz2023VideoChatGPT}, etc. While this approach offers modularity, data efficiency, and leverages the strong language generation capabilities of LLMs, it introduces a structural asymmetry: the LLM backbone, trained solely on text, remains inherently biased toward language-driven reasoning \citep{an2025mitigating, arif2025paint}.
 As a result, during fine-tuning, the model may tend to fall back to text priors, under-utilizing the visual embeddings and treating them as secondary in the reasoning process.
 This modality imbalance may lead to a systematic misalignment between visual evidence and generated text, manifesting during inference as hallucinations: outputs that are linguistically coherent and semantically plausible, yet factually incorrect or unsupported by the visual input.

 Motivated by this, we systematically investigate modality imbalance in LVLMs as a potential source of hallucinations, with a focus on the dominant practice of appending visual embeddings to the input textual tokens of pre-trained LLMs~\citep{lin2023video, he2024efficient, Maaz2023VideoChatGPT}.
-We use Video-LLaVA~\citep{lin2023video} as baseline due to its strong performance, modular design, and community adoption, making it well-suited for controlled analysis and evaluation.
+We use Video-LLaVA~\citep{lin2023video} as the main model for study this imbalance due to its strong performance and community adoption.
+We also show results on LLaVA1.5~\citep{llava1.5} and Open-Qwen2VL~\citep{openqwen2vl} to show generalization ability.
 Our analysis reveals that the prevailing approach of simply appending visual embeddings to the textual input sequence causes the model to over-rely on language while under-utilizing visual information, thereby exacerbating hallucinations.
 This arises because the backbone LLM, optimized for text, disproportionately emphasizes textual tokens during self-attention operations within the transformer layers.